ocharles/blog/posts/2013-12-19-websockets.md

 ---
-title: 24 Days of Hackage: websockets
+title: "24 Days of Hackage: websockets"
 ---

 Traditionally, the web has been modelled around a request/response